From BR Bullpen

 Left-hander Al Sima was signed as an amateur free agent by the New York Giants before the 1942 season.
 The 20-year-old pitcher was assigned to the Salisbury Giants of the North Carolina State League and also worked with the Bristol Twins of the Appalachian League in his first pro season, putting together a combined 6-9 record with a 3.03 ERA.
 He would have just about the same schedule in 1943 only this time with the Richmond Colts of the Piedmont League and the Jersey City Giants of the International League.
 His record improved to 11-9 with a 3.24 ERA in his second year in the pro game.

-Sima would enter the Military Services for the next two seasons (1944-45) serving with the United States Navy during World War II.
-Returning from the service, the now 25-year-old pitcher would spend the next five seasons in the minor leagues before getting his first chance in the majors.
-Al had his best year so far in 1948 with the Jacksonville Tars of the South Atlantic League going 14-11 with a 2.63 ERA.
-Sima would drop considerably in 1949 and the Giants would sell Al to the Washington Senators.
+Sima entered the Military Services for the next two seasons (1944-1945), serving with the United States Navy during World War II.
+Returning from the service, the now 25-year-old pitcher spent the next five seasons in the minor leagues before getting his first chance in the majors.
+Al had his best year thus far in 1948 with the Jacksonville Tars of the South Atlantic League going 14-11 with a 2.63 ERA.
+Sima dropped considerably in 1949 and the Giants sold his contract to the Washington Senators.

-This showing without a doubt got Al another look from the Senators in 1953, but he went 2-3 in 31 games and on November 30, 1953 the Chicago White Sox took him in the 1953 Rule V draft.
-Al would be with the White Sox until mid-season of 1954 when he was traded to the Philadelphia Athletics along with Sonny Dixon, Bill Wilson and $20,000 for Morrie Martin and Ed McGhee.
-Sima didn't perform in '54 and it would be his last chance in the major leagues.
+This showing without a doubt got Al another look from the Senators in 1953, but he went 2-3 in 31 games and on November 30th, the Chicago White Sox took him in the 1953 Rule V draft.
+Al was with the White Sox until mid-season of 1954 when he was traded to the Philadelphia Athletics, along with Sonny Dixon, Bill Wilson and $20,000 in return for Morrie Martin and Ed McGhee.
+Sima didn't perform in 1954 and it turned out to be his last chance in the major leagues.
 He finished up his 4 seasons in the big leagues with a 11-22 record and a 4.61 ERA.

-Sima would spend five more seasons in pro ball (from 1955 to 1959), all in the minors, where he would spend 14 seasons and wind up with a 111-103 record with a 3.42 ERA.
+Sima spent five more seasons in pro ball (from 1955 to 1959), all in the minors, where he played 14 seasons and wound up with a 111-103 record and a 3.42 ERA.
 Al had spent 18 active seasons on the diamond and retired at age 37.
-After baseball, Sima who worked as a pari-mutuel clerk at the Monmouth Race Track, died on August 17, 1993, at age 71 in Suffern, New York.
+After baseball, Sima worked as a parimutuel clerk at the Monmouth Race Track.
+He died on August 17, 1993, at age 71 in Suffern, New York.